kukicado/building-a-reservation-site-with-python-starlette-mongodb-and-stitch/article/article.md

 ## Setting Up Our Starlette Application

 To get started with Starlette, we'll need to install it.
-Python's [pip pacakge manager](https://pip.pypa.io/en/stable/) can help with this.
+Python's [pip package manager](https://pip.pypa.io/en/stable/) can help with this.
 Open up your terminal and run the command `pip3 install starlette`.
 Starlette by itself is not a server so we'll need to install an ASGI server as well.
 There's many options like [uvicorn](http://www.uvicorn.org/), [daphne](https://github.com/django/daphne/), or [hypercorn](https://pgjones.gitlab.io/hypercorn/), and for our tutorial we'll use uvicorn.
 If you don't already have uvicorn installed, run the command `pip3 install uvicorn` and we'll be off to the races.

 While we're installing dependencies, let's install one final one that we'll need for our application and that is [Jinja](https://palletsprojects.com/p/jinja/).
 Jinja is a templating engine for Python that we'll use to render our application to the browser.
 Run `pip3 install jinja2` to install it.
 This is an optional dependency for the Starlette framework, if you're just planning on using Starlette to serve an API with JSON responses for example, then you could omit this step, but for our tutorial, we'll make use of it.